 Don’t get me wrong.
-Of course, I enjoy the family reunions over Christmas around a good meal.
-But, once again, that’s not the point.
+Of course, I enjoy the family reunions over Christmas around a good meal!
+But, that’s not the point.
 The point is…

 I miss those Christmas/New Year celebrations of my childhood – this year more than ever.
 I miss…